Matrix Calculus

 - The derivative is given by: $$ dr(p) = \frac{2}{p*p} (A - r(p) I_N) * p \in \IR[N]. $$

-- At a critical point \(p\) (\(dr(p) = 0\)), the Hessian is given by: $$ Hr(p) = \frac{2}{ p * p} (A - r(p) I_N) \in \IR[N,N]. $$
+- At a critical point \(p\) (\(dr(p) = 0\)), the Hessian is given by a very similar formula: $$ Hr(p) = \frac{2}{ p * p} (A - r(p) I_N) \in \IR[N,N]. $$

 - If \(p\) is an eigenvector for \(A\) with eigenvalue \(\lambda\) then \(r(p) = \lambda\) and \(dr(p) = 0\).

-- If \(p\) is a critical point for \(r\) (\(dr(p) = 0\)) then \(p\) is an eigenvector for \(A\) for eigenvalue \(r(p)\).
+- Conversely, if \(dr(p) = 0\) then \(p\) is an eigenvector of \(A\) for eigenvalue \(r(p)\).

 Spectral Theory